smallk/smallk.github.io/pages_documentation_tools.md

 The –-matrixfile, --dictfile, and –-clusters options are required; all others are optional and have the default values indicated.
 The meanings of the various options are as follows:

 	1.  --matrixfile: Filename of the matrix to be factored.
-CSV files are supported for dense matrices and MTX files for sparse matrices.
+CSV files are supported for dense matrices and MTX (matrix market) files for sparse matrices.
 	2.  –-dictfile: absolute or relative path to the dictionary file
 	3.  –-clusters: the number of clusters to generate (equivalent to the NMF ‘k’ value)
 	4.  –-algorithm: the factorization algorithm to use
 	5.  –-infile_W: CSV file containing the m x ‘clusters’ initial values for matrix W; if omitted, W is randomly initialized
 	6.  –-infile_H:  CSV file containing the ‘clusters’ x n initial values for matrix H; if omitted, H is randomly initialized
 	7.  –-tol: tolerance value for the factorization; the stopping criterion is the ratio of projected gradient method
 	8.  –-outdir: path to the folder into which to write the output files; if omitted results will be written to the current directory
 	9.  –-miniter: minimum number of iterations to perform before checking progress
 	10. –-maxiter: the maximum number of iterations to perform
 	11. –-maxterms: the number of dictionary keywords to include in each node
 	12. –-maxthreads: the maximum number of threads to use; the default is to use as many threads as the hardware can support (your number may differ from that shown)
 	13. –-verbose: whether to display updates to the screen as the iterations progress
 	14. –-format: file format to use for the clustering results
 	15. –-clustfile: name of the output file for the nodes; uses the format specified by the format parameter
 	16. –-assignfile: name of the output file for the cluster assignments

 [--back to top--](#top)